Asbestos cement slate and shingles

 Description

-Often sheets of numerous tile appearance.
+Later production of shingles was often sheets of numerous tile appearance.
 Usually around four tiles each sheet.

 Overlapped and nailed to roof battens with crampons dividing sheets.
 May be laid on a layer of asbestos containing felt or tar paper.
+For larger roofs, such as churches, individual copper sheets may have been used underneath each slate.

 AC ridge capping also used.
 Federation and Queen Anne era housing often incorporated decorative terracotta ridge designs.
-Replacement of original slates with AC slates during the mid 20th Century preserved the original appearance.
+Wunderlich produced and supplied terracotta roofing products along with AC slates.

 Some produced in a range of colours: natural (AC), light grey, brown, charcoal grey.
 Fibrolite marketing from 1920s has colour range as …pleasing shades of red, russet, blue-black and light grey.